 Done?
 Good, because this post won’t work unless you understand and apply that post.

 So, talk about it, open up.
-Discuss what you love about foreplay and sex and tell him what not quite to satisfying.
-Discuss what each of you is willing to do and not do.
-Go check out the forums that The Marriage Bed and get some ideas from other couples.
+Discuss what you love about foreplay and sex and tell him what not quite so satisfying.
+Discuss what each of you is willing to do and not do, maybe check out Our Sexploration List resource to jump-start the conversation.

 So, what should you do?
 Ask, bluntly, openly, and in a loving manner, willing to respond (but perhaps not follow through) on any answer in a gentle manner.